$\mathcal{S}$-adic characterization of minimal dendric shifts: -adic characterization of minimal dendric shifts

 In the case of minimal dendric shifts, we have stronger properties for the $S$-adic representation $\bsigma$.
 Recall that if $F_\cA$ is the free group generated by $\cA$, an automorphism $\alpha$ of $F_\cA$ is {\em tame} if it belongs to the monoid generated by the permutations of $\cA$ and by the {\em elementary automorphisms}

-\begin{thm}[Berthé et al.~\cite{bifix_decoding}] Let $X$ be a minimal dendric shift over the alphabet $\cA = \{1,\dots,d\}$.
+\begin{thm}[Berthé et al.~\citep{bifix_decoding}] Let $X$ be a minimal dendric shift over the alphabet $\cA = \{1,\dots,d\}$.
 For any $w \in \cL(X)$, $\cD_w(X)$ is a minimal dendric shift over $\cA$ and the coding morphism associated with $w$ is a tame automorphism of $F_\cA$.
-As a consequence, if $\bsigma = (\sigma_n)_{n \geq 0}$ is the primitive directive sequence of Theorem~\ref{T:S-adic representation of minimal}, then all morphisms $\sigma_n$ are tame dendric return morphisms. \end{thm}
+As a consequence, if $\bsigma = (\sigma_n)_{n \geq 0}$ is the primitive $S$-adic representation from Theorem~\ref{T:S-adic representation of minimal}, then all morphisms $\sigma_n$ are tame dendric return morphisms. \end{thm}

 The previous result is true for any sequence $\bsigma$ build as above.
 However, some choices for the words $w_n$ give additional properties to the morphisms $\sigma_n$.